CivicActions/agile-ms/README.md

 ## The Story of our User Interactions (Req 4.3.1+4.4)

+To make this documentation easier to evalue, we have called out specific numbered reqirements from the Vendor Challenge requirements and the USDS playbook in our below narrative.

 ###Sprint 0
 Seeking first to understand what was really needed **([USDS Play #1](https://playbook.cio.gov/#play1))**, we conducted a sprint “zero” during the week prior to our iterative development kickoff.
 In this pre-sprint research and planning phase (**Req.
 4.3.2.1-4**), we built an initial prototype to identify any technical risks and to validate some initial technical assumptions.
 This prototype and all work to follow was in pursuit of the goal that the state of MS team described in the caseworker Q+A session - to provide a way for social workers and parents to find safe and quality daycares in MS without training.